 - Salt-free water softeners also have dual-tank models.

-- Salt-free water softeners use a potassium-chloride salt substitute instead of sodium.
+- Salt-free water softeners use a potassium-chloride salt substitute instead of sodium, and are a type of water conditioner.
 Water conditioners don’t reduce the hard minerals in your water, but instead prevent them from building up in pipes and appliances.
 Potassium is considered more environmentally friendly but is also more expensive than sodium.
 People concerned about their sodium intake may prefer these types of softeners.

 - In addition, water conditioners, reverse osmosis systems and magnetic water softeners are often grouped with these systems, but use different filtration methods and are not considered true water softeners, although none of them use salt.